The Object Podcast

 The first episode of Season 5 is a story as old as life itself: things fall apart.
 But what really happened to all those ancient statues missing arms, legs, heads, and other appendages?
 How have we come to treat them as normal—a normal way of seeing the classical age, like paintings of the Renaissance or black-and-white photos of the 1900s?
 Have they shaped a perception of the past as more remote, mysterious, and, well, broken than it really was?

-See some of the battered artworks mentioned in this episode: The Tiber Muse; a Graeco-Roman torso; an ancient Egyptian figure; and The Venus de Milo.
+See some of the battered artworks mentioned in this episode: The Tiber Muse; a Graeco-Roman torso; an ancient Egyptian figure; and the Venus de Milo.

 Season 4